Winning Damages in Personal Injury Law

 As a victim of a tort, you have the right to recover two main types of damages from the party or parties responsible for your physical, emotional, or financial injuries.
 Personal injury law provides for both compensatory damages and punitive damages.

-Compensatory damages are awards which are intended to restore the plaintiff to the state he or she would have been in, had the tort never occurred.
-These are typically financial awards which “make up” for the injuries suffered by the plaintiff.
+Compensatory damages are awards that are intended to restore the plaintiff to the state he or she would have been in, had the tort never occurred.
+These are typically financial awards that “make up” for the injuries suffered by the plaintiff.